Amaryllis Mavragani, PhDc

 Kate Eddens, PhD, MPH

-Assistant Professor, School of Public Health, Indiana University, USA
+Assistant Professor, School of Public Health, Indiana University, USA (ORCID)

 Dr. Eddens’ research agenda focuses on increasing the reach and effectiveness of health communication strategies to connect underserved populations to cancer prevention and control services and solutions by utilizing social network analysis, word- of-mouth communication and marketing, unique social service channels, and innovative technology.
 She is currently developing tablet-based network data collection and visualization software that optimizes opportunities for technology to transcend issues of literacy by adapting to the user and facilitating important network connections.